Darialyphia/clashing_destiny_v2/packages/client/src/tutorial/how-to-play.md

 - The **Discard pile**
 - The **Banish pile**
 - The Destiny Zone where the player will put cards face down in order to play cards from the **Main deck**.

+## Heroes

+Hero are the main cards of this game.
+If a hero's hp reach 0, its player loses the game.

+They have a level stat that increases over the course of the game by playing **Destiny Cards**.
+The level can be relevant for some card effects and other mechanics.

+Heroes have an Attack stat, that typically starts at 0, but can be increased by various means.

+In addition to HP and Attack, Heroes have another stat called Spellpower, that may enhance the effect of some other cards.
+For example, "Deal 1 + Power damage to an enemy".

 ## Cards